BIM for multi-family housing

 This suggests the need for a centralised platform to share, exchange, and project information in real-time (or near real-time).
 In that context, BIM brings clear advantages to this construction and development process.

 As most here already know, Building Information Modeling (BIM) is an intelligent 3D-model-based process that gives engineering, building, and development experts the insight and tools to productively plan, design, validate and collaborate while building.
 BIM is utilized to plan and document building and infrastructure designs.
-And obviously, multi-family residential projects can be improved with a well-thought BIM modelling strategy.
+And obviously, multi-family residential projects can be improved with a well-thought BIM Modelling strategy.

-BIM gives a clear understanding of the materials utilised, the building life cycle of a specific structure, and the expense for building it.
+BIM gives a clear understanding of the materials utilised, the building life cycle of a specific structure, and the expense of building it.
 Better project coordination and collaboration with stakeholders, efficient work processes, 3D perceptions, and improved project results are just some of the advantages of using BIM processes.
 The other advantages include:

 As is evident, in the context of multi-family housing, every detail about the structure is transparently visible with BIM.
 The model can be utilised for analysis to explore structure options and to create visualizations that help stakeholders understand what the building will resemble before it is built.
 The model is then used to create the design documentation for construction.
 BIM not only helps the design and development teams work more efficiently and productively, but it also enables them to capture the information created during the process to benefit workflows and tasks.
 It allows them to improve operations and maintenance activities.
 BIM data can likewise improve procurement and resource planning.